MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-conversation-intelligence-call-data.md

   | `country`| (Optional) Specifies from which country the call originated. |
   <!--| `fileChannelType`| (Optional) Specifies the call channel type such as OneWay or TwoWay.
 TwoWay represents stereo type audio.|-->

-    The following is an example of JSON file format:
+    The following sample is an example of JSON file format:
     ```
     {
         "AgentAADUserId": "6b105575-g55a-e611-00ka-5065f38b0211",